 Where can I find part-time jobs while I'm going to school and full-time jobs for summer and when I graduate?

-The Student Job Center is located within the Financial Referral Center on the top floor of Parks Student Union.
+The Student Job Center is located within Workforce Funding on the top floor of Parks Student Union.
 A variety of jobs are received by this office each week.
-The positions can be found after registering as a job seeker by clicking here or by looking through posted jobs on the physical Job Center bulletin boards outside the Financial Referral Center.
+The positions can be found after registering as a job seeker by clicking here or by looking through posted jobs on the physical Job Center bulletin boards across from Financial Aid.

 Where can I obtain assistance on my resume, interview, and job search?

 The Student Job Center is open Monday through Friday 9:00am to 4:30pm, closed on Holidays.
 You may drop in during office hours or you may also make an appointment for a 15-20 minute resume critique after you have developed a rough draft.
 (Sometimes it takes 3 or 4 times to get the resume that will market you the best.)
-The Jump Start Your Career Workshop Series assist you with resume critique, creating rusumes, interview preparation, navigating career fairs.
+The Workshop Series available each quarter assist you with resume critique, creating resumes, interview preparation, navigating career fairs.
 For more information log in to your Job Seeker account and view Career Events.
 There are many other resources available, as well.

 What is the best way to meet potential employers for different careers?